 Amazing food, outstanding culture, and the most romantic landscape ever – what better way to describe Tuscany?
-The lovely region in Italy attracts millions of tourists each year and most of them are wondering about the best things to do in Tuscany.
+The lovely region in Italy attracts millions of tourists each year (it’s one of the 20 best places to visit in Italy) and most of them are wondering about the best things to do in Tuscany.
 There are just so many tourist attractions to choose from!

 I have been to Tuscany quite a couple of times in my life.
 And had to face the very same question more than just once.
 Florence is one of my favorite city ever (make sure to read my Florence guide), and of course there is all that pizza, pasta and wine to sample.
 But other than that, I always feel my stays are too short to cover it all.

-To give you a good overview and help you plan your perfect Italy itinerary, I compiled this list of the best places to visit in Tuscany.
+To give you a good overview and help you plan your perfect Italy itinerary, I compiled this list of the best places to visit in Tuscany (I also got a detailed Italy packing list you might want to check out).
 Instead of listing each and every point of interest (there’s probably over a hundred), I condensed it to the top 10.
 Why?
 Well, you probably don’t plan to stay more than a week and maybe want to travel onwards to Rome (read my guide) so it wouldn’t be quite feasible, right?

 Anyways, let’s dig into the best things to do in Tuscany together, shall we?